Research Expertise and Interest

 law, Mainland China, Hong Kong

-Rachel E. Stern is a Professor of Law and Political Science and currently holds the Pamela P. Fong and Family Distinguished Chair in China Studies.
+Rachel E. Stern is a Professor of Law and Political Science.
 Her research looks at law in Mainland China and Hong Kong, especially the relationship between legal institution building, political space, and professionalization.
 Stern is the author of Environmental Litigation in China: A Study in Political Ambivalence (Cambridge University Press 2013), as well as numerous articles on legal mobilization and lawyers in contemporary China.

 Stern is currently part of a collaborative effort to analyze the 60+ million Chinese judicial decisions placed online following a 2014 policy change.
 This massive expansion in the public record of court activity promises to re-shape our understanding of Chinese law and, beyond China, of authoritarian legality.